nshkrdotcom/perimeter/docs/PERIMETER_gem_0011.md

 config :perimeter, enforcement_level: :log
 ```

-**Step 2: Identify a Critical Boundary**
+**Step 2: Identify a Critical Perimeter**

 Choose a single, important entry point to your system.
 A great candidate is a key Phoenix controller action or a primary function in one of your core contexts.

 **Step 3: Write a "Shadow" Contract**

-Define a contract that you *believe* represents the data passing through that boundary.
+Define a contract that you *believe* represents the data passing through that perimeter.
 This is a hypothesis.

 ```elixir
 defmodule MyApp.Accounts do